Students and Alumni of the Transformative Leadership Program

 "I have also worked as a reporter, editor, and news anchor in the San Francisco area; Boston; and Knoxville, TN.
 I came to CIIS looking to find a community of people interested in trying to change or impact some of the social and political conversations taking place globally.
 I found an institution that welcomes and encourages its students to think differently in order to see the world differently and then become a powerful agent of change.

-"While a student in the Transformational Leadership program, I discovered a love for Buddhism and have begun an attempt to see where and how I can marry this mindfulness and compassion with a new kind of political engagement that can reduce the suffering we all see and experience daily.
+"While a student in the Transformative Leadership program, I discovered a love for Buddhism and have begun an attempt to see where and how I can marry this mindfulness and compassion with a new kind of political engagement that can reduce the suffering we all see and experience daily.

 "I am deeply grateful for the friendships and learning experiences I enjoyed as a student, and I can only wish the same for all current and future students."